What is a floating floor, you ask?

 How Are Floating Floors Held in Place?

-Basically, to understand what a floating floor is, you need to understand click-together flooring.
-Click-together or “snap-lock” floor planks are attached to each other via tightly-fitting interlocking grooves or rivets.
-Think of them like a high-tech jigsaw puzzle.
+To understand what a floating floor is, you need to understand click-together flooring.
+Click-together or “snap-lock” floor planks are attached via tightly fitting interlocking grooves or rivets.

 And of course, if you do happen to make a mistake, there’s no need to rip out nails or staples in frustration.
 Just unsnap them and try again!